mauroservienti/milestone.github.io/_posts/events-magic.md

 Asynchronicity and independence rule out C# delegates and, at the same time, don't impose any technology.
 For example, we don't want to state that those events must be messages on a queue.

-## Believes
+## Beliefs

 In chatting with many people, the belief goes along the lines of: It's the communication protocol that causes coupling.

-That means that swapping the communication protocol for something that, on paper, promises less or no coupling is the solution to all the coupling-related issues.
+That means that swapping the communication protocol for something that, on paper, promises less or no coupling is the solution to all coupling-related issues.

 Let me use a couple of examples.
 Two components, A and B, communicate by storing data in a database table.
 A writes some data, which B then reads to continue the business process.